Vicenteguallpa/docker_compose_volume_sharing_example/README.md

 # docker_compose_volume_sharing_example
 ## Introduction
-The purpose of this tutorial is to demonstrate container to container communication through volumes as well as mounting local host directories as volumes in containers.
+The purpose of this tutorial is to demonstrate container-to-container communication through volumes as well as mounting local host directories as volumes in containers.
 You should already have docker and docker compose installed.
-After following this tutorial, check out the comments in some of the files in this repo that were excluded from the tutorial
+After following this tutorial, check out the comments in some of the files in this repo that were excluded from the tutorial.
 ## Tutorial
 Open a terminal and create a directory for your project as follows:
 ```